GoogleChrome/developer.chrome.com/site/en/blog/high-definition-css-color-guide/index.md

 {% Codepen { user: 'web-dot-dev', id: 'gOjrLwm' } %}

-Use color gamuts to talk about a range of colors, like low range gamut vs high range gamut.
+Use color gamuts to talk about a range of colors, like low/narrow range gamut vs high/wide range gamut.
 Use color spaces to talk about arrangements of color, syntax used to grab a color, manipulate color and interpolate through color.

 <figure>
   {% Img